MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 It does the following things:
 1. Distribute stake award.
 2. Process pending stake deposits and withdraws for each validator (<code>adjust_stake</code>).
-3. Process pending delegation switches, deposits, and withdraws.
+3. Process pending delegation deposits, and withdraws.
 4. Process pending validator application and withdraws.
 5. At the end, we calculate the total stake for the new epoch.